Ingrid Deltenre

 Ingrid Ella Deltenre (born 25 August 1960) is a Dutch-Swiss manager who was director of the German-speaking broadcaster Schweizer Fernsehen from 2004 to 2009 and the director-general of the broadcasters association, the European Broadcasting Union, between 2010 and 2017.
 She was the Secretary General of the Swiss Media Association from 1989 to 1991 and is a member of the board of various companies.

 Early life and education

 On 25 August 1960, Deltenre was born a Dutch national in Wettingen in the Swiss canton of Aargau to Dutch parents.
-Her father worked as an engineer at the electronics and mechanical engineering group Brown, Boveri & Cie and, therefore the family frequently resided abroad for long periods of time.
-Between 1982 and 1989, Deltenre studied at the University of Zurich for a master's degree in education, journalism and biological anthropology.
+Her father worked as an engineer at the electronics and mechanical engineering group Brown, Boveri & Cie, and the family frequently resided abroad for long periods of time.
+Between 1982 and 1989 Deltenre studied at the University of Zurich for a master's degree in education, journalism and biological anthropology.